 Home improvement projects are one of the biggest, most personal things that many homeowners will take on in their lifetime.
 People often have big dreams for the places that they live, and it’s only natural that you’ll want everything done right.
 Part of the equation in getting the look, style, and function you want out of your home is finding the right Pro to hire.
-Unfortunately, many homeowners tend to believe that for smaller projects it makes more sense to just hire a contractor or a handyman to do the work than to hire a more specialized Pro such as an architect, designer, or design firm.
-There are definitely times when a contractor or handyman is the right person to call for the job, but there are just as many times when a designer is essential to get the finished project you’re after.
+Unfortunately, many homeowners tend to believe that for smaller projects, it makes more sense to just hire a contractor or handyman to do the work than to hire a more specialized Pro such as an architect, designer, or design firm.
+There are definitely times when a contractor or handyman is the right person to call, but there are just as many times when a designer is essential to get the finished project you’re after.
 Learn when to hire each one to ensure you get everything you want on the job.

 What Design Pros Can Do

 Pros that can design for you – architects, kitchen designers, bathroom designers, design firms, interior designers, and some builders – can offer you a specialized service that even the most competent contractor just can’t do.
 A contractor can make changes to your home, but they often need you to tell them exactly what those changes should be before they begin.
 Likewise, even if they have their own vision for the job, they aren’t likely to be able to communicate it well to you, or they may not be able to collaborate with you on the planning stages.